 By Arun Sharma

-The video of a teacher slapping a student no less than 40 times for 'not standing up during the attendance calling' has shaken the whole nation.
-The student has been slapped, but his self-esteem would have been battered by the action of the teacher.
-The incident, which took place in Lucknow, reinforces the need for 'positive' approaches to discipline.
+In September 2017, the video of a teacher slapping a student no less than 40 times for 'not standing up during the attendance calling' shook the whole nation.
+The student was slapped, but his self-esteem was battered by the action of the teacher.
+It wasn't a stray incident.
 Almost every other day, we come across newspaper reports, videos or images on social media of a child being beaten up by a parent or teacher.
 While the mistreatment being meted out to the child fills us with a sense of outrage, we rarely spare a thought about the way we treat our own child.
+Such incidents only reinforce the need for 'positive' approaches to discipline.

 Of course, children of all ages, especially younger ones, learn the ways of the world by pushing boundaries.
 In the process, they often tend to overstep their limits or behave in an undisciplined manner.
 And, this invites the parent’s wrath, and the child ends up at the receiving end of a stick.
 But, this is not the solution.
 For, resorting to physical abuse can affect the child's emotional health in many ways.